udacity/RoboND-Rover-Project/README.md

 Here is a great link for learning more about [Anaconda and Jupyter Notebooks](https://classroom.udacity.com/courses/ud1111)

 ## Recording Data
-I've saved some test data for you in the folders called `larger_test_dataset` and `smaller_test_dataset`.
-In those folders you'll find a csv file with the output data for steering, throttle position etc. and the pathnames to the images recorded in each run.
+I've saved some test data for you in the folder called `test_dataset`.
+In that folder you'll find a csv file with the output data for steering, throttle position etc. and the pathnames to the images recorded in each run.
 I've also saved a few images in the folder called `calibration_images` to do some of the initial calibration steps with.

-If you would like to record data on your own, you should first create a new folder to store the image data in.
+The first step of this project is to record data on your own.
+To do this, you should first create a new folder to store the image data in.
 Then launch the simulator and choose "Training Mode" then hit "r".
 Navigate to the directory you want to store data in, select it, and then drive around collecting data.
 Hit "r" again to stop data collection.

 ## Data Analysis
 Included in the IPython notebook called `Rover Project Test Notebook.ipynb` are the functions from the lesson for performing the various steps of this project.
 The notebook should function as is without need for modification at this point.
 To see what's in the notebook and execute the code there, start the jupyter notebook server at the command line like this: